 - It is the mandate of TNPA to accurately demarcated with South African Maritime Safety Authority (SAMSA) approved marker buoys (EMPr table 5-1, condition 2).
 The DFFE has no control over this.
 To identify the required marker buoys for the ADZ, an Aids to Navigation (AtoN) Plan was developed (final draft submitted on 27 November 2022).
 The workshop for stakeholder engagement on this Risk Assessment was held on the 11 - 12 October 2023.
 A Navigational Risk Assessment was conducted for Saldanha Bay, therefore, AtoN plan will be implemented in order to be rated compliant.
 Meetings between TNPA and DFFE were held on the 7 December 2023 and 8 March 2024 to further discussions are required to resolve the outstanding issues with TNPA. - Operators must remain compliant with maintenance and operational guidelines (EMPr table 5-1, condition 6).
-Progress has been made with farm maintenance plans and is discussed in detail under Section 3.3 of Anchor Report 2014/25_2b (ECO site inspection report). - Managers of the ADZ should ensure that the shoreline of the Bay is monitored for aquaculture equipment washed ashore (EMPr table 7-1, condition 2).
-Progress has also been made with operators monitoring the shoreline and removing aquaculture debris, which is discussed in detail in Section 3.6 of Anchor Report 2014/25_2b.
-A Beach clean-up was conducted in April 2024 audit for all precincts.
+Progress has been made with farm maintenance plans and is discussed in detail under Section 3.3 of Anchor Report 2014/26\2b (ECO site inspection report). - Managers of the ADZ should ensure that the shoreline of the Bay is monitored for aquaculture equipment washed ashore (EMPr table 7-1, condition 2).
+Progress has also been made with operators monitoring the shoreline and removing aquaculture debris, which is discussed in detail in Section 3.6 of Anchor Report 2014/26\2b.
+A Beach cleanup was conducted in May 2024 audit for all precincts.
 About 30 bags of aquaculture debris were collected from Small Bay beach.
-There were about 105 floats removed in Big Bay and 34 floats in Outer North Bay.
-Beach clean-ups were conducted various dates, on the 15 March 2024, 19 March 2024, 28 March 2025, and 04 April 2024. - Farm owners must ensure repairs of broken infrastructure are done and regular maintenance of their farms as a matter of utmost priority to ensure compliance with the operational guidelines outlined in the EA and the Environmental Management Programme (EMPr).
+There was a total of 38 floats collected from Big Bay.
+A beach clean-up was also completed at Donkergat beach in Langebaan on the 07 May 2024 where 24 floats were retrieved.
+There were about 34 floats removed in Outer North Bay. - Farm owners must ensure repairs of broken infrastructure are done and regular maintenance of their farms as a matter of utmost priority to ensure compliance with the operational guidelines outlined in the EA and the Environmental Management Programme (EMPr).

-3.3 ACTIVITIES IN THE ADZ - APRIL 2024
+3.3 ACTIVITIES IN THE ADZ - MAY 2024